Tucker Barnhart Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.57 team ERA ranks 15th among all league pitching staffs.
+- The Dodgers have a 4.20 team ERA that ranks 15th among all MLB pitching staffs.

-- Dodgers pitchers combine to surrender 15 total home runs at a clip of 1.1 per game (to rank 11th in baseball).
+- Dodgers pitchers combine to give up 20 total home runs at a clip of 1.1 per game (to rank 11th in baseball).

-- Grove (0-1) gets the start for the Dodgers, his third of the season.
+- Grove (0-1 with a 9.00 ERA and 14 strikeouts in 13 2/3 innings pitched) makes the start for the Dodgers, his fourth of the season.

-- His last appearance was on Sunday against the Arizona Diamondbacks, when the right-hander threw 3 1/3 innings, surrendering nine earned runs while giving up 12 hits.
+- The righty last appeared on Sunday against the Chicago Cubs, when he tossed 5 2/3 innings, allowing one earned run while giving up two hits.

+- The 26-year-old has a 9.00 ERA and 9.7 strikeouts per nine innings across three games this season, while allowing a batting average of .302 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.